JohanneBW/cds_visual_assignments/Assignment_3/README.md

 __Assignment description__

 This is assignment 3.
-The purpose of this assignment is to use computer vision to extract specific fea-tures from images.
+The purpose of this assignment is to use computer vision to extract specific features from images.
 In this assignment we want to find language-like objects, such as letters and punc-tuation by using edge detection.
 The First thing we want to do, is to draw a green rectangular box to show a region of in-terest (ROI) around the main body of text in the middle of the image.
 The next thing we want to do, is to crop the original image to create a new image containing only the ROI in the rectangle.
 Then we use Canny edge detection to 'find' every letter in the image and draw a green contour around each letter in the cropped image.

 __Methods__